 VPN protocols encrypt your data

-What you do see (read: the benefits you get):
+What you do see, or the benefits you get:

 - Anything you do on the internet goes through an encrypted VPN tunnel, meaning your browsing activity belongs only to you.
 Your ISP, the websites you visit, and hackers monitoring public networks cannot access your now-encrypted data.

 - Your real IP address is hidden, and you get a new one.
 This way, no one can trace it back to you or your actual location.
 You get secure and private access to geo-blocked websites.
-That includes unfair censorship or network blocks (e.g., social media, news sites).
+That includes unfair censorship or network blocks (e.g., social media and news sites).

 Some people also wonder if VPNs can be tracked, and the answer is no. There’s no way to monitor live VPN traffic.
 However, there are many ways you could be tracked online, and a VPN cannot cover all of them (e.g., doxxing).
 VPNs minimize your chances of being tracked by a mile, but no software will help if you’re not careful.

 In short, a VPN secures your internet connection, making the information you send out unreadable – it literally looks like gibberish to any onlooker.
 Here’s an example: